zjc6666/Accent-Recognition-Multitask-System/README.md

-# Accent Recognition Multitask System
+# Accent Recognition Multi-task System

 # Data preparation scripts and training pipeline for the Accented English Recognition.